 Around the robot is a bevy of sensors that help it move around furniture and pinpoint its exact location.

-If any of these sensors get dirty, it compromises how these robots navigate, so use a clean microfiber towel to wipe the main camera sensor on top, and cotton buds tiny sensors around and underneath it.
+If any of these sensors get dirty, it compromises how these robots navigate.
+So use a clean microfiber towel to wipe the main camera sensor on top, and cotton buds for the tiny sensors around and underneath it.

 Please visit this page for more information on how to maintain a Roomba.

 The size difference between the Roomba I7 vs. S9

 The Roomba S9 measures 12.5 inches wide and 3.5 inches tall while the I7 is slightly bigger measuring 13.34” wide and 3.63” tall.